Each One, Teach One: A Stranger’s Lesson on the Train.70

 Here were two men who had never met before, now connected by something far greater than coincidence.
 One giving wisdom, the other receiving it with open ears.
 It wasn’t staged, it wasn’t planned—it was humanity, generosity, and community in its purest form.

 What struck me most wasn’t just the kindness of the gesture, but what it represented.
-In a world where the media often skips stories like this, here was a perfect example of what should be shown: Black men uplifting each other, investing in the next generation, and passing down knowledge to build something better.
+In a world where the media often skips stories like this, here was a perfect example of what

 It might not mean much to everyone.
 To some, it’s just a picture on a train.
 But to those who truly see, it’s a reminder of the bigger picture—that we all have the power to shape someone’s path with a single act of care.